gemerden/wildpath/README.md

   - `WildPath` allows wildcards and boolean logic (and, or, not) in paths to get, set and delete to multiple items in one call,
   -  Both have iterators (in the common baseclass) to run through all paths and values in a data structure.

 As an typical example we take the JSON response of a call to `maps.googleapis.com` for the route between 2 addresses.
-The response is about 400 lines of JSON if nicely formatted.
+The response is over 390 lines of JSON if nicely formatted.
 However we will only be interested in the geo_locations of the individual steps (turn-by-turn instructions) of the route.

 In normal code this would look something like (with `json_route` the result from the call to the google API):
 ```python